 Applications for setting up a fish farm in Scottish waters (out to the 12nm limit) are processed thought the local planning authorities.
 In addition to obtaining permission from the legal owners of the seabed - the Crown Estate Commissioners and the Department of Transport, coastal cage farms must register with a statutory disease control body (Fisheries Research Services) and obtain a consent to discharge effluents from the Scottish Environmental Protection Agency (SEPA) (Henderson and Davies, 2000; Telfer and Beveridge, 2001).
 Whilst there are detailed locational guidelines for the authorisation of marine fish farms in Scottish coastal waters (FRS 2002a; Gillibrand et al., 2002), the entire regulatory framework for aquaculture in Scotland is under review.
 Similar arrangement would be likely to be put in place within the rest of the UK where devolved powers apply.
-As marine cage aquaculture almost exclusively takes place in Scottish waters, it is here that the regulatory framework is most developed.
-The practices used in Scotland could easily be applied to marine cage aquaculture development elsewhere within UK territorial waters.
+As marine cage aquaculture almost exclusively takes place in Scotland could easily be applied to marine cage aquaculture development elsewhere within UK territorial waters.